zemiguel20/FiveM-LoadingScreen/README.md

 ## Install

 Go to the [releases section](https://github.com/zemiguel20/FiveM-LoadingScreen/releases) and dowload the "SourceCode" file of the lastest version. <br>
-Extract the resource anywhere in your `resource` folder and then add `ensure LoadingScreen` to the `server.cfg` file.
+Extract inside a folder named `LoadingScreen`, that can be placed anywhere inside the `resources` folder and then add `ensure LoadingScreen` to the `server.cfg` file.

 ## Loading screen lifetime